 After the free trial, you can upgrade to the Elevate plan for just 7,499 INR per month.

 Or you could stick with the free plan.

 Either way, you can experience business growth without any interruptions.

-CRM challenges brought on by ‘cost’ is followed by ‘people’ challenges.
+CRM problems brought on by ‘cost’ are followed by ‘people’ challenges.
 This is a major factor in deciding the success or failure of CRM adoption.

-According to a 2009 survey by Forrester, 22 per cent of CRM failures are related to ‘people issues’.
+According to a 2009 survey by Forrester, 22% of CRM failures are related to ‘people issues’.
 And within this category,

-- Inadequate attention paid to training and change management accounts for 36 per cent.
+- Inadequate attention paid to training and change management accounts for 36%.

-- Difficulties in aligning the organizational culture with new ways of working accounts for 15 per cent.
+- Difficulties in aligning the organizational culture with new ways of working accounts for 15%.

-So much so that CRM adoption, or the lack of, can determine how successful your effort is.
+So much so that CRM adoption, or the lack of it, can determine how successful your effort is.